albert-kuc/SPPD-Cards/README.md

 The application runs on a local server with default port (see the above Installation section).<br>
 It is capable of handling HTTP requests from a tool such as **Postman**.

-The following CRUD functionality is allowed:
+The following CRUD functionality is specified:

 * create card
 * get all cards
 * get card by index
-* get card by name
+* get cards by name
-* get card by theme
+* get cards by theme
-* get card by class type
+* get cards by class type
 * update card
 * delete card